rakovets/course-html-and-css/README.md

-# html-coding-for-kids
+# html-coding
-Repository for the course "HTML coding for kids"
+Repository for the course "HTML coding"